 The Real Poop

 Hanging out by the pool all day.
 Working eight weeks a year for $10 million.
 Rolling around town in a brand new Beemer with your entourage hanging out the back.
 "Doing lunch."
-"Doing Taylor."
-Homes with underground basketball courts/ballrooms.
+Homes with underground basketball courts/ballrooms/evil lairs.
 Really nice abs.
 A vague sense of higher purpose as an "artist."
 This is what the E!
 Network tells you an actor's life is like.

 You say you want to be an actor.
 Well sure; who doesn't?
 The way television makes it look, it seems like people are making it all over town.

 But c'mon; even the most deeply insecure fame-seekers from the backwoods-iest parts of Kansas know that "making it" in Hollywood is an extreme long shot―and yet every year thousands of people are willing to drop everything and get on a bus for New York or L.A. in the hopes of winning a highly elusive lottery ticket known as superstardom.